|

 Timeline

-Peter Gaillard, Sr., known as Captain Peter, bought the property.
-Captain Gaillard was born on Wambaw Plantation (Cross, p.
+- 1794 Peter Gaillard, Sr., known as Captain Peter, bought the property.
+Captain Gaillard was born on Wambaw Plantation (6, p.
 14).

 - 1799 Captain Peter Gaillard produced a very successful cotton crop.
-He averaged $340.00 per hand for his Santee long cotton (Porcher and Fick, p. xxvii).
+He averaged $340.00 per hand for his Santee long cotton (hybrid between Upland cotton and Sea Island cotton) (9, p. xxvii).

 - 1832 Captain Peter Gaillard made his will.
-At this time, one of his sons (Samuel) had died.
-His share of the plantation was to go to his daughter, Elizabeth.
+At this time, one of his sons (Samuel) had died so the plantation was to go to his daughter, Elizabeth.

 - 1843 Captain Peter Gaillard died.